Basel iii training and certification

-(Reference.
-There are no exam questiond from this part).
+(There are no exam questions from this part).

 Become a Certified Basel iii Professional (CBiiiPro)

-When you click "Buy Now" below, you will be redirected to the PayPal web site.
-Your payment will be received by our strategic partner and service provider, Cyber Risk GmbH (Rebackerstrasse 7, 8810 Horgen, Switzerland, Handelsregister des Kantons Zürich, Firmennummer: CHE-244.099.341).
+When you click "PayPal" below, you will be redirected to the PayPal web site.
+If you prefer to pay with a card, you can click "Debit or Credit Card" that is also powered by PayPal.
+Your payment will be received by our strategic partner and service provider, Cyber Risk GmbH (Dammstrasse 16, 8810 Horgen, Switzerland, Handelsregister des Kantons Zürich, Firmennummer: CHE-244.099.341).
 Cyber Risk GmbH may also send certificates to all members.

 We will send the program up to 24 hours after the payment.
-Please remember to check the spam folder of your email client too, as emails with attachments or heavier than 100KB are often landed in the spam folder.
+Please remember to check the spam folder of your email client too, as emails with attachments are often landed in the spam folder.

 The all-inclusive cost is $297.
 There is no additional cost, now or in the future, for this program.

 There are 355 additional slides that cover Islamic banking and Basel III (there are no exam questions from this part).

 The presentations are effective and appropriate to study online or offline.
 Busy professionals have full control over their own learning and are able to study at their own speed.
 They are able to move faster through areas of the course they feel comfortable with, but slower through those that they need a little more time on.